Updated March 31, 2022

 Bottom line: Get creative!
 There are so many amazing areas around Central Oregon, and this is your chance to explore some you may not have seen before.

 If for any reason you need to cancel your hike or camping trip and you already have a permit, please, pretty please with sugar on top, follow the steps in your confirmation email to cancel.

 Not only will you earn karma points for doing the right thing, but you’ll make someone else’s day by giving them the chance to go in your place.
-Since permits are non-transferrable (meaning you can’t give yours to a buddy if you’re not able to go) cancelling is the best way to ensure that permit doesn’t go to waste.
+Since permits are non-transferrable (meaning you can’t give yours to a buddy if you’re not able to go) canceling is the best way to ensure that permit doesn’t go to waste.

 How can I be a good steward?

-Since a big chunk of this new permit system is about tending the lands we love, it’s natural you might want to take a few more steps.
+Since a big chunk of this permit system is about tending the lands we love, it’s natural you might want to take a few more steps.